pboivin/flou/README.md

 This will also install Glide as a Composer dependency.

-You can pull-in the vanilla-lazyload library via a CDN:
+You can pull in the vanilla-lazyload library via a CDN:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/vanilla-lazyload@17.8.3/dist/lazyload.min.js"></script>